Nasserism: In the modern-day

 Nasserism remains a political force throughout the Arab world, but in a markedly different manner than in its heyday.
 Whereas in the 1950s and 1960s Nasserism existed as a revolutionary and dynamic movement with definite political and social goals, by the 1980s it had become a much less pronounced and distinct ideology.
+As mentioned previously, Nasserism is seen more as "psychological and symbolic".
+Noting that even after its downfall by the 1980's it stayed present, just not as a political ideology.Today, many more Arabs are informed by Nasserism in a general sense than actually espouse its specific ideals and objectives.
+Zeyad el Nabolsy writes on the concept that Nasserism has left a form of "petty bourgeois politics" within the political culture of Egypt.
+Nabolsy explains that it has shaped the political imaginations of many citizens however not the political systems as a whole.

-Today, many more Arabs are informed by Nasserism in a general sense than actually espouse its specific ideals and objectives.
-In terms of political organisations within Egypt itself and during the presidency of former Egyptian president Hosni Mubarak, Nasserism's scope was confined generally to writers, intellectuals and minor opposition parties.
-Nasserist movements were largely overshadowed by Islamic political organisations, especially the Muslim Brotherhood.
+In terms of political organizations within Egypt itself and during the presidency of former Egyptian president Hosni Mubarak, Nasserism's scope was confined generally to writers, intellectuals and minor opposition parties.
+Nasserist movements were largely overshadowed by Islamic political organizations, especially the Muslim Brotherhood.
 This was a part of an overall trend within Egypt and the Arab world of Arab nationalism being overshadowed, and even eclipsed by political Islam.
+Podeh & Winckler, previously mentioned above have written how Nasserism was one of the leading factors in restoring Arab and Egyptian pride amongst themselves as well as the outside world.
+At the time these triumphs were revolutionary for the Arab world but, as the insituional power began to fall as did Egypt's ability to sustain the Nasserist ideology.
 In Egypt, the Nasserist Party styles itself as the successor to Nasser and his Arab Socialist Union, as does its offshoot, the Karama Party of Hamdeen Sabahi.
 However, as with all opposition parties in Egypt, their activities were severely limited by the Mubarak regime prior to the Egyptian revolution of 2011.